-One of the world’s most exciting city states, it’s important to known Where to Stay in Dubai.
-The luxurious choice of hotels in Dubai range from historic Bur to the new world wonder of the Palm Jumeirah by way of downtown.
+One of the world’s most exciting city-states, it’s important to know Where to Stay in Dubai.
+The luxurious choice of hotels in Dubai ranges from historic Bur to the new world wonder of the Palm Jumeirah by way of downtown.
 Let’s check out the pick of the bunch.

 XVA Art Hotel

 This hotel sits in the city’s oldest community, the Al Fahidi neighborhood.
 What’s more, it occupied a former residence of the Seddiqi family.
 Combining historical heritage with modern luxury, XVA Art Hotel is a quiet respite in the busy city.
 It boasts an extensive gallery of local art, an upscale boutique, and a thriving program to promote community culture.
 Enjoy a restful stay in one of the fifteen bespoke rooms, each individually designed.
 Alternatively, take time to visit the courtyard gardens or cafe for some peace and quiet.

 This elegant luxury hotel offers a high-end butler service, a large spa, and an outdoor pool.
 Private balconies complete the Raffles Dubai‘s iconic pyramid shape.
 Meanwhile, its rooms are finished individually with handcrafted items and plush fabrics.
 Well-proportioned, they offer superb views and plenty of space from which to enjoy them.
 The addition of lush gardens and a good cluster of restaurants means you might never want to leave.